Simple Tips For Improved Photograph Quality

 Being on the same eye level as a model is the clearest, most obvious way to capture them at their best, and provide the most intimate connection.
 If your subject is a child, get down on your knees and meet them face to face.
 If it is an animal, you better be ready to get dirty and do the same.

 Again, unless you have a plan in mind, keep your backgrounds plain.
 A background that is distracting is certainly not going to make for a cohesive viewing experience.
-If capturing a model, you don’t want eyes wondering what is going on behind them, especially if there is something fun to look at, like when you play CA casino games.
+If capturing a model, you don’t want eyes wondering what is going on behind them, especially if there is something fun to look at, like when you play CA casino games for fun or real money!

 Simple, flat backgrounds are best.
 If you don’t have professional backdrops close at hand, simple foliage, or even a blank wall can work just as effectively.